The Tingkwon Lamp and Stove Manufacturing Ltd., Hong Kong,

 This lantern is in Jerry Engbring’s collection.

-Two Unimet lanterns, Model GL-1 (left) and GL-4 (right) were made in Hong Kong by Union Metal Works.
+Two Unimet lanterns, Model GL-1 (upper) and GL-4 (lower) were made in Hong Kong by Union Metal Works.
 The GL-1 shares some design features with the Ash Flash and the Kamp Lite (AGM) models, but also has an “international” look with the use of red and chrome seen on lanterns from other countries and the Coleman Col-Max models.

 Union Metal Works may have made this Camper Brand Model 1 lantern (left) which is the very similar to their Model No. 3 (right).
 The collar on the undated Camper is stamped Made in Hong Kong, and the fount is also marked Burns Leaded or White Gas.

 The collar on the No. 3 is dated 1965 as well as Made in Hong Kong;